 Having taken some "energy pills", Morwena in Doc Martin develops a bad case of this.
 The energy pills turned out to be methamphetamine.

-Kelly from The Office is well known at Dunder-Mifflin for being one.
+Kelly from The Office (US) is well known at Dunder-Mifflin for being one.
 When she's plotting revenge on Jim and Dwight, Pam figures out she's up to something because she says hello to Jim without talking his ears off for 15 minutes.
 There is also a hilarious scene where the office has a gambling pool going involving Kelly explaining Netflix to Ryan in a single breath for over two minutes.

 Brook, from The Amazing Race 17, at one point she talked through a boxing Roadblock.